 With the implementation of CAA, the BJP is in its final phase of altering the character of India into one of Hindu nationalism.
 Hinduism has been an inclusive religion.
 Throughout its history, the religion has coexisted with other religions in the subcontinent.
 It has welcomed and incorporated a variety of outside influences within its hold.

 There is no one definition of Hinduism.
 It is personal.
 Hinduism is a compilation of many traditions, cultures and philosophies.
 However, with the introduction of CAA, we have been told, who qualifies as a Hindu, what it means to be a Hindu, and who qualifies as a Hindu.
 It is in this context that the Orwellian quote, “He who controls the past controls the future.
-He who controls the present controls the past, becomes pertinent.
+He who controls the present controls the past,” becomes pertinent.

-The narrative of Hinduism has been reinvented to suit the needs of Hindutva ideology, which aims at establishing a ‘Hindu Rashtra’.
 However, the young and the old alike have risen to protect the democratic values as enshrined in the Indian Constitution.
 In the suburbs of Delhi’s Shahin Bagh, Muslim women have been protesting against the Government’s policies for more than a month now.
-There is a widespread civil society movement across India, with people taking streets against the CAA and NRC.
-The dream of Hindu nationalists still seems far-fetched.
-And the hope lives on!

 References: